bmerrill17/python-email-validator/README.md

 The module provides a function `validate_email(email_address)` which takes an email address (either a `str` or ASCII `bytes`) and:

-- Raises a `EmailNotValidError` with a helpful, human-readable error message explaining why the email address is not valid, or
-- Returns an object with a normalized form of the email address and other information about it.
+- Returns an object information about the address, including the properties .valid (Bool) and .error (str error description)

-When an email address is not valid, `validate_email` raises either an `EmailSyntaxError` if the form of the address is invalid or an `EmailUndeliverableError` if the domain name does not resolve.
-Both exception classes are subclasses of `EmailNotValidError`, which in turn is a subclass of `ValueError`.

-But when an email address is valid, an object is returned containing a normalized form of the email address (which you should use!) and other information.
+Regardless of validation result, an object is returned containing a normalized form of the email address (which you should use!) and other information (such as validation status and error description).

 The validator doesn't permit obsoleted forms of email addresses that no one uses anymore even though they are still valid and deliverable, since